cliosight-software/cliosuite/README.md

 currently being developed, will also have exclusive articles for paid members.

-Our first project is a simple demonstration of express js, mysql, node js, bootstrap, HTML and CSS technologies to create a product introduction and registration web app, adopted from the article https://www.w3jar.com/node-js-login-and-registration-system-with-express-js-and-mysql/ with some UI modifications.
+Our first project is a simple demonstration of express js, mysql, node js, bootstrap, HTML and CSS technologies to create a product introduction and registration web app.
 Instead of creating a single application for both our main project and the introduction part, we have decided to keep it seperate, and collect survey data and other information from the users exclusively through this simple web application.